 Students take classes taught by industry professionals and work at internships in Los Angeles.

 Twenty students are selected to participate each summer.

 Applications are accepted from all JMU students who are rising juniors and seniors.

-Students live and work in the entertainment capital of the world in Oakwood Corporate Housing.
-Oakwood is located in Burbank, CA, and houses professionals working at nearby Warner Brothers, Universal, Paramount and Disney studios and major television networks.
+Students work in the entertainment capital of the world, Los Angeles, and live in Oakwood Corporate Housing in Burbank, CA. Oakwood houses professionals working at nearby Warner Brothers, Universal, Paramount and Disney studios.
 The Oakwood complex includes two large swimming pools, a convenience store, an exercise facility, tennis courts and classrooms.

 DirectorThomas O'Connor | firstname.lastname@example.org | Media Arts and Design

 Sarah O'Connor | email@example.com | Writing, Rhetoric & Technical Communication